Liew Yuen Sien

 Liew Yuen Sien (刘韵仙 (Liú Yùnxiān); 1901–1975) was a Chinese-born Singaporean educator.
-She served from 1927 to 1966 as principal of Nanyang Girls' High School (NYGH), a premier all-girls school in Singapore, the longest-serving principal at NYGH.
+She served from 1927 to 1966 as principal of Nanyang Girls' High School (NYGH), an all-girls school in Singapore.
 An active proponent of improving the quality of Chinese education and women's education across Southeast Asia and China, she was awarded the Order of the British Empire in 1958 and the Singaporean Presidential Medal in 1967.

 Personal life

 Liew was born Liu Xiangying (刘相英) in Jiangxi Province, China and was the only child of a wealthy family.
 She graduated from Fuxiang Middle School (福湘中学) in Changsha, taught at Sanyu School (三育学校) in Xiangtan, before studying at Yenching University in Beijing.

 In 1928, Liew married Fu Wumen, who renamed her Liew Yuen Sien, as he felt that she was much like a fairy.

 Career

 In 1927, Liew was appointed principal of Nanyang Girls’ High School—then known as Singapore Nanyang Girls’ School.
 At the time, the school offered only primary education.
 Significant contributions that Liew made include funding the studies of women to encourage parents to send their daughters to school even after they were married, as well as making frequent trips to China to hire new teachers and to observe the teaching methods there.
 As the girls in Nanyang previously communicated in dialect, Liew reinforced the use of Mandarin by instituting that no one was to speak in dialect else they would be fined.
 The students were also required to speak English during English lessons, and Liew went as far as to hire Indian English teachers so that the girls could not converse with them in Mandarin.

 Despite her strict educational policies, Liew was liberal and open in other areas.
 As noted by alumna Dr. Lau Wai Har, “If any of the students fell in love but met with parental objections or were forced into arranged marriages, Mdm Liew would step in to help, allowing them to marry the person they loved.”

 In 1930, Liew spearheaded efforts to create the Primary School Examination Standard, along with the Principal of the Chinese Industrial & Commercial Continuation School Mr Lin Ze Yang and the Fujian Clan Association Education Head Mr Huang Xiao Yan.
 Primary six examinations were thus standardized across five Chinese schools in Singapore, and the number of participating schools gradually increased over the years.
 A few years later, British colonial authorities took over the administration of these tests as they decided that the exams touched on “politically sensitive” topics.